Blake Coleman: Calgary Flames

 Coleman (left) with Eeli Tolvanen (right) during the 2023–24 season.

 On July 28, 2021, as a free agent, Coleman left the Lightning and signed a six-year, $29.4 million contract with the Calgary Flames.
 During the preseason, Coleman often played alongside centre Elias Lindholm and Matthew Tkachuk on the left wing.
 In his second preseason game, Coleman received a minor penalty for boarding Winnipeg Jets forward Jansen Harkins and was later suspended from two games, including the Flames' season opener.
 As he missed the final pre-season game, Coleman finished the preseason with two assists while playing in a top-six role.
 Upon rejoining the lineup, Coleman was placed on a line with Mikael Backlund and Tyler Pitlick but the latter was replaced with Andrew Mangiapane in late November.
 However, while experiencing a 16-game goal drought, Coleman was moved to the Flames' third line with Sean Monahan and Trevor Lewis in early December.
 The line quickly developed chemistry and they combined for five points in their first game together on December 3.
 As his production increased, Coleman was reunited with Backlund and Pitlick in January and recorded career-highs in shots on net.
 By mid-January, Coleman tied with Alex Ovechkin for fifth in the NHL with 102 shots during five-on-five play.

 On December 31, 2023, Coleman became the fourth Texas-born player to reach the 500-game milestone in the NHL when he skated in a game against the Flyers.
 During the game, he recorded two assists for his sixth multi-point game of the season.
 Coleman was recognized as the NHL's Second Star of the Week for the week ending January 14, 2024, after collecting four goals and three assists for seven points.

+Minnesota Wild

+On July 2, 2026, Coleman, alongside Olli Määttä, were traded to the Minnesota Wild in exchange for Jacob Middleton, a 2027 third round pick, a 2028 fourth round pick, and a 2029 second round pick.
+The Flames retained 50% of Coleman's salary.